raganwald/braythwayt.com/_posts/2016-03-30-justice-and-the-facts.md

 ### "justice is, at its core, equal treatment for all"

-The central moral issue is not about facts or race, the central moral issue is about **justice**.
+The central moral issue is not about facts or race, the central moral issue is about "justice."

 Justice is, at its core, equal treatment for all.
 Justice is not imposing consequences on individuals based on statistical evidence about classes to which they belong.
 For example, let us consider crime:

-When a woman is murdered, it’s nearly always a male partner who has done it.
-If we find a woman murdered in her home, it would be a tremendous savings of time and money if we just locked their male partner up on the spot, and we’d nearly always be right.
+When someone is murdered in their home, it’s nearly always a partner who has done it.
+If we find a person murdered in their home, it would be a tremendous savings of time and money if we just locked their partner up on the spot, and we’d nearly always be right.

 We don't need the actual statistics on hand.
-For the sake of argument, let's say that out of every ten women who have male partners, who are murdered in their homes, their partner is guilty nine times.
-Only one of those ten male partners is innocent.
-So if there are 100 women murdered, and we lock up 100 men, just lock 'em up, we're right 90% of the time.
+For the sake of argument, let's say that out of every ten such murders, their partner is guilty nine times.
+Only one of those ten partners is innocent.
+So if there are 100 people murdered, and we lock up 100 partners, just lock 'em up, we're right 90% of the time.

 And we do away with a lot of pesky trials and nonsense about whether evidence is the fruit of the poisoned tree, and haranguing tech companies to unlock their phones so we can see if they plotted with another lover to collect on the insurance money.
-But every tenth time, an innocent man goes to jail, and we decided a long time ago--correctly, in my opinion--that this is a terrible thing to lock up innocent people 10% of the time just to save ourselves a lot of trouble.
+But every tenth time, an innocent person goes to jail, and we decided a long time ago--correctly, in my opinion--that this is a terrible thing to lock up innocent people 10% of the time just to save ourselves a lot of trouble.

-Those ten innocent men in jail are an injustice.
+Those ten innocent people in jail are an injustice.

-So we have this system where we investigate the crimes, and the outcomes might be that for those ten innocent men, for eight of the cases we didn't charge them at all.
-And in the ninth case, we charged him but he was found innocent in court, and in the tenth case, we convicted an innocent man.
-And that one innocent man in jail is still a terrible thing, but we think that's better than ten innocent men in jail.
+So we have this system where we investigate the crimes, and the outcomes might be that for those ten innocent people, for eight of the cases we didn't charge them at all.
+And in the ninth case, we charged them but they were found innocent in court, and in the tenth case, we convicted an innocent person.
+And that one innocent person in jail is still a terrible thing, but we think that's better than ten innocent people in jail.

-Now what about the 90 men who did it?
+Now what about the 90 people who did it?
 Well, the sword of justice cuts both ways.
 Because of the expense and aggravation of a trial, for ten cases the prosecutors cut a plea bargain with them, and they got a reduced sentence for manslaughter or something.
 In six cases they went to trial and for one reason or another they were declared innocent.

 And most egregiously, in three cases no charges were brought at all because of some slip-up like improper handling of evidence, or obtaining a confession without informing them of their rights.